etaler/PyEtaler/README.md

 **Note:** You must have Etaler and cppyy installed globally before building the binding.
 **Note:** Since the binding is generated to load the actual Etaler installation.
 You'll need to re-compile the binding everytime Etaler is updated.

-If you are building from source (building via directlt interacting with the generator).
+If you are building from source (building via directly interacting with the generator).

 ```shell
 pip install cppyy # must installed globally